ShibamCrS/Tofa/README.md

 │   │   └── makefile                # To perform key recovery attack practically on baksheesh
 │   │
 │   ├── attack.cpp                  # Simulation code for key recovery attack, called from Makefile
-│   └── Makefile                    # Simulate the key recovery attack on baksheesh │
+│   └── Makefile                    # To simulate the key recovery attack on baksheesh │
 ├── gift64                          #
 │   ├── Setup_Scripts               # Folder with toolchain's requirements of gift64